vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-puppet.md

 ## Monitor Puppet deployment

-On the agent device, you can also check the onboarding status by running:
+On the agent device, you can also check the deployment status by running:

 ```bash
 mdatp health